 CommonSpace programs are currently available in Philadelphia, PA and Wilmington, DE.
 Registration for the school year is open from August-September, and is first come, first-served.
 Class size varies at each site.
 If registration is full for your first choice, you can register for another site or be placed on a waiting list.
 Parents with a child on the waiting list will be notified quarterly if additional spots become available throughout the school year.

 Registration for CommonSpace is currently closed.
-Please check back in January 2019 for new openings.

 Create and Learn

 CbK takes a rigorous approach to tech education that raises the bar to industry level.
 Our Create and Learn programs use a dynamic project-based curriculum taught by experienced instructors who make complex technical concepts engaging and relevant to students in 3rd through 12th grade.
 The Create and Learn program is a great fit if you are a school or nonprofit looking to:

 - expose your students to the skills and opportunities of the tech industry, or